 Sure.
 Well, thanks for having me on, first of all.
 My name is Antoni Trenchev and I am the co-founder and managing partner of Nexo, which for those who don’t know anything about us.
 We are the world’s largest crypto-backed lender.
 So we have been around for more than two years now, which is a lifetime in crypto.
 And we have been offering a plethora of different products to crypto lending, to the crypto blockchain space.
 Most notably, this will be our crypto-backed loans, the very basic concept that you have crypto, you believe it’s going higher rather than selling it at intermediary highs, you borrow against your crypto rather than sell it.
 And then the second product would be, what we find a unique offering and namely to give investors in the blockchain space, but also beyond, the means to earn interest on their various idle assets or surplus assets.
 And around that, we are bringing, not only the blockchain space, but more traditional, like FinTech, a suite of tools and offers, which offers you the all-around banking product structured around digital assets.

 Cool.
 Yeah.
-You just mentioned you have several products, but I guess your first product were crypto loans, probably still the most important product or the flagship products.
+You just mentioned you have several products, but I guess your first product were crypto credits, probably still the most important product or the flagship products.
 Can you explain how they work?
 What are the steps for a user to get such a crypto-backed loan?

 Sure.
 Just purely the steps they say all good things in life are three.
 So with us, it’s really three easy steps to get onboarded and to receive your instant credit line with Nexo and it’s a really simple, smooth customer-centric experience.
 You come to the platform conduct very quick KYC usually it is completed within two minutes.
 You deposit the crypto asset of your choice.
 More likely than not, this would be Bitcoin.
 Once it’s confirmed, that is, with a third-party custodian. we use a couple of different offerings here, but predominantly BitGo you then, as soon as the crypto is secured over there, you get extended an instant credit line, could be in stablecoins, it could be in 45 different fiat currencies, whatever your particular needs are.
 And you’re good to go.